 The other form is DECREE FOR CHANGE OF NAME.
 This is the official piece of paper that means your name change is done.
 This will be notarized and given to you at your final court date.

-My experience (Early 2017):
+My experience (early 2017):

 The person I spoke to on the phone was very exceptionally helpful, friendly, and knowledgeable.
 They were even conscientious enough to ask me “Who should I address this to?” instead of “What’s your name?” when getting my mailing information.
 A+, Department of Court Records.